tomaszdrozdz/sanja/README.md

         ...)

-# Then You can just use Jinja rendering and sanic Response.
+# Then You can just use Jinja rendering and Sanic response.

 To do so simply decorate your request handler,
 for example: